Skateside/pocket-grimoire/README.md

 [PocketGrimoire.co.uk](https://www.pocketgrimoire.co.uk)

-A digital version of the [Blood on the Clocktower](https://bloodontheclocktower.com) grimoire, allowing in-person games.
+A digital version of the [Blood on the Clocktower](https://bloodontheclocktower.com) grimoire, allowing in-person games

 ## Table of Contents